dhall-lang/dhall-lang/standard/types.md

 ### Constants

-Type-checking constants are already in normal form:
+Type-checking constants are in normal form:

     ───────────